zhugejunwei/Algorithms-in-Java-Swift-CPP/面经/yelp/OA/hr.md

 . visit 1point3acres.com for more.

 4. How many bits are required to represent an octal digit?
 - Number of digits needed to code an octet?
-8 in binary I know an Octet is a unit consisting of eight bits, up to 255..
-1point 3acres
+3
 - What if we're in base 8?
+3
 http://stackoverflow.com/questions/19575629/how-many-digits-to-code-an-octet.